Alerts and notifications

 In this blog, we discuss each of these in more detail.

-1. Cut missed appointments or bookings
+Cut missed appointment and bookings

-As we all get busier, it’s easy to forget or miss an appointment, but “no-shows” cost your business in lost revenue and productivity.
+As we all get busier, it’s easy to forget or miss an appointment, but ‘no-shows’ cost your business in lost revenue and productivity.

 It’s easy to see how this cost adds up so quickly.
 If your health clinic has six therapists, charging $80 per appointment and seeing 10 patients each a day, the business treats a maximum of 60 people every day.
 If the average no-show rate is a conservative 15 per cent, that’s nine people a day.
 For a business operating six days a week, this quickly becomes $133,200 per year, even before considering the cost of re-scheduling, filling last minute empty slots and turning away new patients when the schedule looks full at the start of the day.

-The most common reason patients or customers miss an appointment is simply forgetting, so businesses can reduce this behavior with proactive reminders via SMS messaging.
+The most common reason patients or customers miss an appointment is simply forgetting, so businesses can reduce this behaviour with proactive reminders via SMS messaging.
 A simple, unobtrusive text messages reminds the customer of their appointment and lets them cancel in time for you to backfill the vacant slot.

 Studies show that customers read and react faster to text messages than many other mediums.
 Mobile phones are never far from reach and 90 per cent of SMS messages are checked within 90 seconds of receipt.